Spinkoo/Spinkoo/README.md

 ### 🧠 AI Engineer at Inria | 🛠️ Open Source Toolmaker | ♟️ Quirkiness Enthusiast

 Welcome to my corner of GitHub!
-I build open-source AI and computer vision tools that (hopefully) make life easier for humans, robots, and the occasional overambitious Roomba.
+I build open-source AI and computer vision tools that (hopefully) make life easier for humans, robots, and the occasional overambitious Roborock.

 ---